Code-Institute-Submissions/milestone-project-one-LGTE/README.md

 # First Milestone Project.

-The result of my first project can be seen [here](https://github.com/mrndhlovu/milestone-project-one-LGTE).
+*The result of my first project can be seen [HERE](https://mrndhlovu.github.io/milestone-project-one-LGTE/).*

 The idea behind this project was to create a static website for a charity organization here in Limerick called Limerick’s Gateway to Education.
 The idea of this project is to show case what I have learnt and apply it to a real-world scenario.